TheYoanel/TheYoanel/README.md

 </p>

 In addition to my programming skills, I also have experience with networking/systems.

-Outside of my technical skills, I am also interested in entrepreneurship and am always looking for new ways to apply my knowledge and skills to real-world problems.
+I am also interested in entrepreneurship and am always looking for new ways to apply my knowledge and skills to real-world problems.

-Thank you for visiting my profile.
-I look forward to connecting with you and learning more about your projects and interests !

 ## My Github Stats:
 [![Top Langs](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api/top-langs/?username=TheYoanel)](https://github.com/anuraghazra/github-readme-stats)